AcunatomyConditionsKnee Pain

 Tightness in the quads, IT band, or hamstrings that you can't stretch away

-Knee pain is rarely isolated to the joint.
-Muscular tension from above and below loads the knee unevenly.
-Inflammation amplifies the signal.
-Acunatomy addresses the muscles, the inflammation, and the nervous system driving the pattern.
+Knee pain is rarely isolated to the joint, so we treat the muscles above and below it, the inflammation, and the nervous system keeping it sensitive.

 Acupuncture